 She is presently a Director of the Board of Canada’s Royal College (of Physicians & Surgeons) International (RCI) and a member of its International Development & Assistance Committee to assist in the humanitarian activities of RCI.

-Dr. Sue has been an ISPCAN Councilor since 20008.
-She was the ISPCAN Chair for the joint ISPCAN - IICRD Program of Development to develop a draft General Comment on Article 19 of the UN Convention on the Rights of the Child (CRC) for the UN CRC Committee which will likely be adopted by the Committee early in 2011.
-Her work has evolved from the perspective of the protection of children solely from maltreatment to the overarching perspective of the protection and promotion of all of the child's rights as exemplified in the UN Convention on the Rights of the Child in order to secure and assure the well-being, health and development of the child to their fullest potential.
+Dr. Sue has been an ISPCAN Councilor since 2008.
+She was the ISPCAN Chair for the joint ISPCAN – IICRD Program of Development to develop a draft General Comment on Article 19 of the UN Convention on the Rights of the Child (CRC) for the UN CRC Committee which was adopted by the Committee in 2011.
+She presently sits of ISPCAN’s Congress Committee and is the lead councilor for youth participation.
+Her work has evolved from the perspective of the protection of children solely from maltreatment to the overarching perspective of the protection and promotion of all of the child’s rights as exemplified in the UN Convention on the Rights of the Child in order to secure and assure the well-being, health and development of the child to their fullest potential.